SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Have the model count letters in words.
 For example how often the letter **r** occurs in **strawberry**.
 Can you come up with a prompt that counts it correctly?

-👉 Before you move on to the next exercise, make sure to also deploy the `text-embedding-ada-002` model.
+👉 Before you move on to the next exercise, make sure to also deploy the `Text Embedding 3 Small` model.
 You will need it later!
+Clicking the deploy button once is enough, then you can see your deployments under `ML Operations>Deployments`.

 ## Use the Prompt Editor in Generative AI Hub
 The `Prompt Editor` is useful if you want to save a prompt and its response to revisit later or compare prompts.
 Often, you can identify tasks that an LLM can help you with on a regular basis.
 In that case, you can also save different versions of the prompt that work well, saving you from having to write the prompt again each time.